Skip to content

 • No rename detection.
 Renaming a property looks like a removal + addition.
 Use the expand-contract pattern instead.

 • Schema-level only.
 Migrations operate on the graph definition, not on underlying database tables.
-TypeGraph’s storage tables are schema-agnostic (nodes and edges are stored as JSON properties), so “schema migration” means updating the metadata that TypeGraph tracks, not running ALTER TABLE.
+TypeGraph’s storage tables are schema-agnostic (nodes and edges are stored as JSON properties), so “schema migration” means updating the schema document that TypeGraph tracks, not running ALTER TABLE.